softindex/datakernel/examples/remote-key-value-storage/README.md

 }
 ```

-Let's also build RpcClientLauncher.
-In run() we will consider command line arguments and make appropriate requests to
+Let's also build `RpcClientLauncher`.
+In *run()* we will consider command line arguments and make appropriate requests
-`RpcServer`.
+to `RpcServer`.

 ```java
 public class RpcClientLauncher extends Launcher {